JoshMcleods/Advanced-Python-Keylogger/ReadME.md

 For the audio capture, channel 2 is a common default although if it does not capture audio input it could be due to the wrong input capture, so adding the d.default.device = (2, None) line can fix channel errors.
 Otherwise, the audio channels are printed to system info.txt and you can decide which audio device to capture from.
 If you would like to capture a longer .wav audio file changing the seconds is optional.

 If you do not encrypt the files before sending them your message will be automatically blocked by google as they present potential security issues.

+If you want to obfuscate simply change file names, but for educational purposes this makes it clearer

+Decryption is intended to be done on your side after receiving the encrypted emails, and will need to replace encrypted_files values with emailed files names.